NextronSystems/analysis-cockpit-manual/usage/setup.rst

 Configure Notifications
 -----------------------

-As described in chapter “6.2 Log Processing and Cases” the cockpit is able to forward logs to a SIEM system in case this particular logline was added automatically to a case with the type “Incident”.
+As described in :ref:`chapter 6.2 Log Processing and Cases <usage/basic-concepts:Log Processing and Cases>` the cockpit is able to forward logs to a SIEM system in case this particular logline was added automatically to a case with the type “Incident”.